Kingxukai/linux/Documentation/input/devices/iforce-protocol.rst

     QUERY = 4e ('N'umber of effects)

-The device should respond by sending the number of effects that can be played at the same time (one byte) ff 02 4e 14 CS would stand for 20 effects.
+The device should respond by sending the woke number of effects that can be played at the woke same time (one byte) ff 02 4e 14 CS would stand for 20 effects.

 Vendor's id